Arnaud de Borchgrave: The Washington Times and UPI

-Borchgrave was the co-author, with Robert Moss, of the best-selling novel The Spike (1980).

 Plagiarism allegations

-On 17 May 2012, Erik Wemple, a blogger for The Washington Post, reported that Borchgrave's columns in The Washington Times reflected his think tank work and raised questions about the originality of some of his writing, citing similarities between elements of his columns and other published material.
+On 17 May 2012, Erik Wemple, a blogger for The Washington Post, reported that Borchgrave's columns in The Washington Times reflected his think tank work at the Center for Strategic and International Studies (CSIS), and raised questions about the originality of some of his writing, citing similarities between elements of his columns and other published material.
 Wemple included Borchgrave's explanations for those, but also the doubts expressed about the similarities by some of the other organizations involved.
 Elsewhere, the news website Salon reported that anonymous Washington Times officials claimed that the paper had known about Borchgrave's plagiarism nearly a year before Wemple's investigation and had initially discontinued his column before resuming it without any disciplinary action.

 Borchgrave denied the allegations and claimed that his column was suspended because he was on book leave.
 The Washington Times then announced that Borchgrave would take a hiatus to complete work on his memoirs while the paper conducted an inquiry into his work.
 Some of Borchgrave's latest columns were removed from the Washington Times website.
-The Center for Strategic and International Studies also announced its own investigation of work Borchgrave had published under its name.
+CSIS conducted its own investigation of work Borchgrave had published under its name.

 French Legion of Honor award

-In July 2014, Borchgrave was awarded a knighthood in france's the Legion of Honour.
+In July 2014, Borchgrave was awarded a knighthood in France's the Legion of Honour.